WanjinYoo/Project-management/README.md

 - Clock
 - Upcoming due dates for projects should be placed on the top
 - Ability to filter the project list
+- Tiles that shows the overdue tickets number and upcoming tickets number.

 # Dashboard of the specific project #
 - Projected Launch date that inludes that deadline
 - status
 - Progress bar
 - workload (graph)
+- project bulleting board (announcements)
 - upcoming deadlines for their tickets
 - Overdue tickets
 # Tickets page for a user #